 Have you ever had that feeling of sudden dizziness, like the world around you is spinning?
 It’s similar to a head rush, but a bit worse.
 The spinning sensation can be so bad that you may need to hold on to something to keep from falling down.
-When this happens, you are most likely experiencing vertigo.
+When this happens, you are most likely experiencing spinning.

 Vertigo is the false sensation of movement, and it often has a rotational feeling.
 It can go on for as little as a few minutes or as long as a few days.
 The condition can turn life-threatening when an attack happens while a person is driving or carrying out a task that would be negatively affected by a sudden fall.

 There is a lot more that goes on during an individual’s vertigo episode.
 The dizziness is constant, but a person may experience nausea and vomiting, double vision, and headaches.
 Worse cases include ringing in the ears or hearing loss, heart palpitations, and involuntary eye movements.